BreadchainCoop/bread-kit/spec.md

 ### Cross Chain Capabilities

 Currencies aren’t locked to just one chain but main contract logic would live on a home chain.
-This feature is probably the most out of scope.
+This feature is likely the most challenging.

 ### Subraph with Substreams